What exactly is GPSA?

 Treasurer: Emily Brockelman

 NOTE: Once you are admitted to a graduate program at ETSU you are eligible to be a member of the ETSU Graduate and Professional Student Association.
-However, to receive a transportation award from the organization, you must submit the official membership form, pay the annual $5 membership fee, and maintain an active status by coming to events and meetings.
+However, to receive a transportation award from the organization, you must submit the official membership form, pay the one-time $5 membership fee, and maintain an active status by coming to events and meetings.